-The Office continues to manage salaries costs (including costs of agent and advisors) closely, and expects savings in salaries to be fully offset by increased costs for agent and advisory services.
-Agent and advisory services include the costs of staff of private sector accounting firms and the services of external advisors.
-The Office uses them to meet its reporting deadlines and to secure the necessary expertise to complete its work.
-It is controlling these costs to the extent possible without jeopardizing its ability to complete its work as and when expected.
+The Office continues to manage salaries costs (including costs of agent and advisors) closely.
+Agent and advisory services include the costs of using contracted staff of private sector accounting firms and the services of external advisors.
+The Office uses them to meet its reporting deadlines and to secure the necessary specialized knowledge to complete its work.